hartmaj2/cs-tabor-is/denik.md

   - Didn't want to use reflection to go through possible properties because I might add some later
   - Unfortunately trick with binding to dictionary didn't work (bind to values for attribute names as keys)
   - Also, for (int i ...) loop is bad for binding because the last i value is used for binding (i think, because binding is done after the render maybe)

+## 7.9.2024

+### TODO:
+- [ ] Update participant model so participants have list of allergens
+  - [ ] Add ParticipantAllergen model
+  - [ ] To participant add ICollection of MealAllergens
+- [ ] Probably make ParticipantDto where allergens will be a list of AllergenDtos
+- [ ] Move Dtos to their own folder and separate the classes into their own files

+### DONE:
+-